mitchellmunderwood/Employee-Directory-React/README.md

 ### Description

-Employee Directory is a clean & simple React application that will randomly generate a table of 10 employees.
+Employee-Directory-React is a clean & simple React application that will randomly generate a table of 10 employees.
 This table is able to be searched through inputs in the search bar, which will filter across every criteria.
 Sorting is possible by clicking the table header by which to sort.
 Soring occurs in ascending order only.

 <br/>